-Ordinance: Kane County Ordinance No. 04-21 as subsequently amended by Ordinance No.
+Ordinance: Kane County Road Improvement Impact Fee Ordinance No. 04-21, as has been and may be amended from time to time.

 Person: any individual, firm, partnership, association, public or private corporation, organization, limited liability company or business, charitable trust or governmental agency, person, unit of local government or any other legal entity.